cmdtstof/ostool/README.md

 # ostool
 this code was Automatically exported from code.google.com/p/ostool (17.3.15/cm)

+##How can SMOs meet the compliance requirements and use their knowledge base?

 ###Central metadata repository for unstructured data supports records and knowledge management for small and medium-sized organisations.

 Ostool is a central metadata repository for unstructured data.
 The tool enables small and medium-sized organizations (SMO) to manage its business- and knowledge-related documents on a low-tech IT environment.
 The filing is synchronized with the Ostool.
 The necessary metadata for the information lifecycle management are kept in the Ostool and provide a Records Management.
 Completed cases / projects can be appraised and delivered to a long-term archive automatically.